 Thick mist obscured the jungle-covered limestone cliffs jutting out of the water.
 The frigid sting of winter wind greeted us at the doorway of our thatch cabana.
-We slept surprisingly comfortably behind the reed walls, but found ourselves exposed to the elements at our doorstep.
+Lori and I slept surprisingly comfortably behind the reed walls, but found ourselves exposed to the elements at our doorstep.

 We walked the grey coastline, ate breakfast, and gathered up our things.
 By mid-morning, we were back on the tender.